 If the estate or trust operated a farm, use Schedule F (Form 1040), Profit or Loss From Farming, to report farm income and expenses.
-Enter the net profit or (loss) from Schedule F on line 6.
+Enter the net profit or (loss) from Schedule F on line produced by a tenant, report the income and expenses on Schedule E (Form 1040).
+Do not use Form 4835 or Schedule F (Form 1040) to report such income and expenses and do not include the net profit or (loss) from such income and expenses on line 6.